AzDevops143/cyberesecassign1/README.md

 # Hexa Force: Container Security Lab
 ### *A 4-Stage DevSecOps Attack, Detection, and Defense Laboratory (CVE-2016-5195 & Escape Boundaries)*

 This repository provides a highly comprehensive, end-to-end hands-on laboratory designed to demonstrate, analyze, and mitigate the four primary security boundary escape vectors in Docker container environments.
-Developed by **Hexa Force**, this laboratory expands into a complete **Hexa Force Purple Team Container Security Lab** illustrating the entire attack-defense lifecycle across all key container isolation boundaries.
+Developed by **Hexa Force**, this laboratory expands into a complete **Hexa Force  Team Container Security Lab** illustrating the entire attack-defense lifecycle across all key container isolation boundaries.

 ---